Auto Trader cars

 Design and models available

 The design basically follows the blueprint of all modern Vauxhalls, especially at the front.
 A smooth vizor grille is flanked by LEDs that look like little axes.
 The bonnet has more creases than a student’s t-shirt, and around the side, yet more creases – most notably above the pronounced wheel arches and underneath the ‘floating’ shark-fin c-pillar.
 It gets a contrasting-coloured roof too.
 Around the back they’ve done that thing where they space the letters out, because apparently that tells your brain that a car is “premium”.
 The split tail lights are a nice touch, with the top ones flowing into the C-pillar for a sense of width.
 And to make it look 'rugged', in homage to the last Frontera, it gets this massive lower plastic section, two-tone.
 For those not ready to go fully electric the hybrid offers a small electric boost to the 1.2-litre petrol engine for improved efficiency, with two power options.
-The all-electric version will, meanwhile, be available in standard and long-range form.
-Depending on which you go for you’ll be able to choose your new Frontera from Vauxhall’s established Design, GS and Ultimate trim levels.
+Credit to Vauxhall for pricing both this and the all-electric version at the same £23,495 starting price in an effort to break down barriers for those wanting to switch but previously put off from doing so by the extra upfront cost.
+This ‘price parity’ extends from the base Design trim to the fancier GS versions, though the more powerful 136 horsepower version of the hybrid costs a bit more in both cases.

 Interior and tech